mulesoft-labs/accelerator-knit-plugin/README.md

 The configuration section is optional, if not specified it will use the default values which should work for most cases.

-- **generate** - A flag to run or not to run the Knit doc generator.
-Set to false if you want it to skip generation.
+- **skip** - A flag to run or not to run the Knit doc generator.
+Set to true if you want it to skip generation.
 - **singleOutputFile** - A flag to specify if it should generate a single output file or a file for each module.
-Currently only single output file is supported.
+Currently only a single output file is supported.
 - **directories** - A list of directories to look for .dwl files.
-If not specified it will look in rc/main/resources/dw.
+If not specified it will look in src/main/resources/dwl.
 If specified it will look at just those directories you set.
 - **files** - A list of files parse.
 - **outputFile** - A string with the output file to write to.
-By deafult this writes to target/knit-doc.md.
+By default this writes to target/knit-doc.md.
 - **outputHeaderText** - Text to be set at the very begining of the generated doc.
 This is optional and exists to allow some custom introduction content